NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Dueling Dance (Fighter).md

 * * *

 Using a free hand as pivot and balance, you both attack and defend with your weapon.
-While you are in this stance, you constantly have the benefits of [[Feats/Dueling Parry (Fighter)|Dueling Parry]].
+While you are in this stance, you constantly have the benefits of [[Feats/Dueling Parry|Dueling Parry]].

 *Source: Pathfinder Player Core*
 *ORC*